 Slather the dijon mustard onto the ham, making sure to cover the whole thing.
 If you want to avoid a mess all over your hands, make sure you use latex gloves.

 The Dijon mustard will give a little flavor to the ham and act as a binder for the seasoning.
 Since the ham is spiraled, make sure you get the mustard into all the individual slices to make sure everything is nicely coated.

-To make the glaze, you are going to use the juice from the canned pineapple and combine it in a saucepan with brown sugar, honey, maple syrup, and butter.
-Stir everything to incorporate it well and then place it on your stovetop or smoker and bring it to a simmer then cook to reduce it and thicken the sauce.
+To make the glaze, combine the brown sugar, honey, maple syrup, and butter in a saucepan, stir everything to incorporate it well, and then place it on your stovetop or smoker and bring it to a simmer then cook to reduce it and thicken the sauce.